Kitware/CMake/Help/prop_tgt/LINK_INTERFACE_LIBRARIES.rst

 with exports (see the :prop_tgt:`ENABLE_EXPORTS` target property) no default transitive link dependencies are used.
 This property replaces the default transitive link dependencies with an explicit list.
-When the target is linked into another target the libraries listed (and recursively their link interface libraries) will be provided to the other target also.
+When the target is linked into another target using the :command:`target_link_libraries` command, the libraries listed (and recursively their link interface libraries) will be provided to the other target also.
 If the list is empty then no transitive link dependencies will be incorporated when this target is linked into another target even if